FAQ and Tips

 Drilling and cutting

 Avoid using a knift or razor blade because the material is hard.
 You're more likely to slip and hurt yourself or break the part rather than achieve the desired result.
 3D printer resin can be drilled, cut and sanded like polyurathane.
 Use spur nippers or side flush cutters to remove parts from spurs.
+To avoid breaking small parts, start by cutting at the support base and then the finish cut.
 Finish up with a file and fine sand paper.

 Painting tips